Reinforcing RCTs with Multiple Priors while Learning about External Validity: Introduction

-Given that optimality from the perspective of the policymaker may not be desirable, we evaluate our class of assignment rules on the basis of three regularly-used outcomes that are considered to be important from the point of view of an outside observer.
+\paragraph{Performance Criteria} Given that optimality from the perspective of the policymaker may not be desirable, we evaluate our class of assignment rules on the basis of three regularly-used outcomes that are considered to be important from the point of view of an outside observer.
 Specifically, we explore whether the policymaker learns the true average treatment effects and at what rate.
 We also consider the likelihood that the policymaker does not choose the most beneficial treatment arm when deciding to stop the experiment.
 The third outcome measures the average payoff of the policymaker.
 Unlike the other two criteria, which are statistical in nature (i.e. they describe statistical properties of the experiment and its assignment rule), this outcome captures how much subjects benefit in net from the experiment both during and afterwards.
 When evaluated along these criteria, we can show, both theoretically and via Monte Carlo simulations, that our setup exhibits several nice finite sample properties, including robustness to incorrect priors.

-More precisely, we show that our policymaker will learn the average treatment effects, in the sense that the posterior mean concentrates around the true mean, and it does so at a rate of $\sqrt{\log t/t}$, where $t$ is the number of stages.
-That this result holds was not, ex ante, at all obvious: in contrast to a standard randomized control trail setting, the policy functions in our setup are quite general and can depend on the entire history of play, thus creating time-dependence in the data.
-Nevertheless, by exploiting the assumption that any treatment is played with positive probability, we are able to bring to bear results from Markov Chain theory to show that the data dependence vanishes ``fast'' (formally, that is $\beta$-mixing with exponential decay).
-In addition, we employ concentration inequalities for dependent processes to not only obtain the rate of $\sqrt{\log t/t}$, but also to characterize and quantify how this rate depends on the initial parameters of the setup, such as the amount of experimentation.
-Indeed, we show that the more the policymaker experiments, the faster she learns the average effects of the treatments.
+\paragraph{Main Findings} We show that our policymaker will learn the average treatment effects, in the sense that her posterior mean of the potential outcome distribution concentrates around the true mean, and it does so at a rate of $1/(\sqrt{t} h^2_t)$, where $t$ is the number of stages and $h_{t}$ is the amount of experimentation.
+That this concentration result holds was not, ex ante, obvious: in contrast to a standard randomized control trial setting, the policy functions in our setup are quite general and can depend on the entire history of play, thus creating time-dependence in the data.
+Nevertheless, by exploiting the concept of the exploration structure and Azuma-Hoeffding type concentration inequalities for Martingales, we not only obtain the rate of $1/(\sqrt{t} h^2_t)$, but we can also characterize and quantify how this rate depends on the initial parameters of the setup.